-- Parameters config (dictionary) Dictionary of parameters for evaluation configuration.
-Can contain following keys: - corruption\entities: Entities to be used for corruptions.
-If None, it uses all entities (default: None) - corrupt\side: Specifies which side to corrupt. s, o, s+o (default)
+Parameters config (dictionary) - Dictionary of parameters for evaluation configuration.
+Can contain following keys:

+- corruption_entities: List of entities to be used for corruptions.
+If all, it uses all entities (default: all) - corrupt_side: Specifies which side to corrupt. s, o, s+o (default)